I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ns-ntddscsi-_nvcache_request_block.md

-#### NRB_FUNCTION_NVCACHE_INFO

-Get NV Cache Manager feature support information from the device.
-Upon the successful completion of this function, the required data fields are returned to the caller.
-The return data structure is <a href="..\ntddscsi\ns-ntddscsi-_nv_feature_parameter.md">NV_FEATURE_PARAMETER</a>.

-#### NRB_FUNCTION_SPINDLE_STATUS

-Determine if the device is currently spinning up or spinning down.
-For an ATA device, a Check Power Mode command is required to obtain the device's spindle status.
-For a SCSI device, a Mode Sense command can be used to query the device's current power mode.

-#### NRB_FUNCTION_NVCACHE_POWER_MODE_SET

-Turn on the NV Cache Manager power mode.

-#### NRB_FUNCTION_NVCACHE_POWER_MODE_RESET
+#### NRB_FUNCTION_ADD_LBAS_PINNED_SET

-Turn off the NV Cache Manager power mode.
+Add the LBAs that are specified in the NV Cache Manager Set Data to the NV Cache Manager Pinned Set if they are not already.

 #### NRB_FUNCTION_FLUSH_NVCACHE